Roam Research

 Purpose4/5Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches for parent or child blocks in the block hierarchy, specifying direction (up or down) from a given block.
-It distinguishes from siblings like roam_search_by_text or roam_search_for_tag by focusing on hierarchical relationships rather than content-based searches.
-However, it doesn't explicitly differentiate from roam_fetch_block_with_children, which might have overlapping functionality.
+The description clearly states it searches for parent or child blocks in the block hierarchy, specifying direction up or down.
+It distinguishes from sibling tools by focusing on hierarchy, though it could be more explicit about the starting block.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.